Puerto Rican Cultural Celebrated at Flag Raising in Vineland

 “Even in these unusual times, there is still this beautiful display of culture,” Kennedy said of the small ceremony, where traditional dancers and colorful displays dotted City Hall.
 “To see all of these families coming out I’m just glad to be a part of it.
 Today is really about the celebration and the families that we’re honoring.”

 “People wanted to have the festival but we had to keep people safe,” Negron said.
 “We have a lot of support in the community for the Puerto Rican Festival.
 We wanted everybody to be safe.
-This festival brings people together from all different cultures and want to be able to continue that.”
+This festival brings people together from all different cultures and I want to be able to continue that.”

-Vineland Mayor Anthony Fanucci issued his own proclamation for the Festival Puertorriqueno organizers as well.
+Vineland Mayor Anthony Fanucci issued his own proclamation for the Festival Puertorriqueño organizers as well.
 State Sen. Mike Testa was also on hand for the event.

-“The Puerto Rican community has been integral part the Vineland community for my entire life,” said Testa, a Vineland resident.
+“The Puerto Rican community has been an integral part the Vineland community for my entire life,” said Testa, a Vineland resident.
 “This is the oldest Puerto Rican Festival in the state of New Jersey.
-I wanted to show my support by coming to flag raising.”
+I wanted to show my support by coming to the flag raising.”

 “A lot of people don’t understand why Puerto Ricans are so emotional about their flag,” Alicea told Front Runner New Jersey/La Prensa.
 “There was a time in history were the Puerto Rican flag couldn’t even be shown.
 People would be fined and even arrested because of it.
 We’re proud to be Puerto Ricans and proud to be part of the American fabric.”

 Espinosa, who was survived by daughters Marilyn Cintron and Evelyn LaBoy, was one of the enduring voices in Vineland for the Puerto Rican community.
-She moved to Vineland from the island in 1961 and co-founded Mujeres Latinas en Accion C.C. that provided assistance to women and families struggling in the area.
+She moved to Vineland from the island in 1961 and co-founded Mujeres Latinas en Acción C.C. that provided assistance to women and families struggling in the area.

-She worked with Puerto Rican Festival Committee for over 40 years and stepped into leadership roles several times in the last decade.
+She worked with the Puerto Rican Festival Committee for over 40 years and stepped into leadership roles several times in the last decade.

 “Annie continued to support family, friends, and the community despite her own challenging circumstances,” her obituary said in June.
 “The void her loss creates can never be filled, but her message of kindness, community pride, and civic action will be carried forward by her family, friends, and the many lives she touched.
 The community has lost one of its greatest advocates and supporters.”

-Note from AC Joseph Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
-Click on Support FRNJ and make a contribution that will go directly in making more stories like this available.
+Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
+Click on SUPPORT FRNJ and make a contribution that will do directly in making more stories like this available.
 Thank you for reading.

 About Author